canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/use-the-dd-command.md

 As shown above, the first time you connect to a new device you will be asked to accept its authenticity.
 You can check the _ECDSA_ key fingerprint against the finger print shown on the screen after a first reboot.
 ECDSA is the second one listed.

 Congratulations!
 You have successfully downloaded, installed, and connected to Ubuntu Core on your PC.
-See [First steps with Ubuntu Core](/how-to-guides/using-ubuntu-core) for an introduction to using your new Ubuntu Core installation.
+See {ref}`First steps with Ubuntu Core <how-to-guides-using-ubuntu-core>` for an introduction to using your new Ubuntu Core installation.